AntoineHazebrouck/dataset/readme.md

 TODO

-- generics in Dataset
-- generics and types in Row
+- types in Row
-- .map on Dataset
-- .reduce on Dataset
 - .groupby

 DOING

+- .reduce on Dataset

+DONE

+- .map on Dataset
 - .unique

-DONE

 - .where
 - .select
 - load a csv file into a Dataset of Row (only Row for now)